MARKMIRUKA/TransX/TEX_BRANDING_UPDATE.md

   - Text: #000000 (black)
   - Shadow: #2A2A2A (darker gray)
 - **Design**: Minimalist, geometric, professional
+- **Usage**: Used as favicon and logo while maintaining TransX company branding

 ## 🔍 What to Check After Deployment
 1. ✅ Favicon appears correctly in browser tabs